yugabyte/yugabyte-db/docs/content/v2.8/deploy/multi-dc/async-replication.md

 ## Loading Data into the Producer Universe

-Once you have set up replication, load data into the producer universe as follows:
+After you have set up replication, load data into the producer universe as follows:

 - Download the YugabyteDB workload generator JAR file `yb-sample-apps.jar` from [GitHub](https://github.com/yugabyte/yb-sample-apps/releases).